christianalfoni/EmptyBox/drafts/2015_11_05_Flux-vs-Baobab.md

 ```

 ### Comparing Redux with a single state tree
 So now we have taken a look at how Flux works.
-I stated early in this article that **Redux** really is not a single state tree.
-The reason I state that is because you do not define it as a single state tree, you define the branches separately in reducers and then you attach the branches later.
+I indicated early in this article that **Redux** differs from a typical state tree.
+The reason I state that is because you do not define a Redux app as a single state tree, you define the branches separately in reducers and then you attach the branches later.
 You might say, "what is the difference?".
 Well, readability.
 Like our example above:

 This is typically how you would define the actual tree with Redux:
 ```javascript